-Regulatory business risk remained unchanged at Medium-High, also reflecting potential business implications for banking operations due to the war.

-This risk refers to impact of new legislation and regulations and regulations in core matters of the financial system.
-Uncertainty with regard to developments and exposure of Bank operations to potential regulatory changes, that may impact core operations of the Bank.
+The regulatory business risk level remained unchanged at Medium-High; it reflects the potential of the intensification of legislative and banking regulation measures.
+The risk refers to the impact of new legislative and regulatory steps on core subjects of the financial system and uncertainty with regard to developments and exposure of Bank operations to potential regulatory changes, that may impact core operations of the Bank.